 Only the lamp isn’t silver….. yet!
-But the lamp has a very masculine shape and I think it will look really great on a man’s dresser or night stand.
+But the lamp, like that Moroccan Lamp, has a very masculine shape and I think it will look really great on a man’s dresser or night stand.

 The first thing I did was removed that lamp shade.
 It was damaged and didn’t really look very cool anyhow.

 I decided to use chalk paint on this lamp because that is what I had lying around from some other projects.
 Chalk paint is environmentally safe, really easy to clean up and it’s a great paint to use if you want to distress and make any piece look vintage.
 I used CeCe Caldwell’s.
 It is a bit more expensive than picking up paint from the hardware store, but a little goes a long way.
 And I think the best part is that there is no prep work.
 There is no need to prime or sand anything that you are going to paint.
 So that’s a real time saver for me.
 But any paint will do.
 I often find oops paint at the hardware store or I will use spray paint to add new life to a thrift store find.